JasonBarahan/TrackMyTransit/README.md

 ## The application
 Our team plans to develop a GUI-based application that allows users to input the name of a GO Train station, and receive information such as:

-- The different available “features” at this station
+- The different available amenities at this station
 - A list that includes incoming trains and buses to that station

 Furthermore, users will be allowed to access more information about each individual incoming train and bus to the station they are viewing, this includes: